If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 The Idaho Homeschool Law does not require you to meet any specific qualifications in order to homeschool.

-The Idaho Homeschool Law does not require you to homeschool for a set amount of days/year or hours/day.
+The Idaho Homeschool Law does not require you to homeschool for a specific amount of days/year or hours/day.

-The Idaho Homeschool Law requires you to teach the following 7 subjects:
+The Idaho Homeschool Law requires your child to study the following 7 educational subjects:

 - language arts and communication

 - fine arts

 (See legal reference #2 and or the ISDE FAQ page)